byoseph3/S8BL/README.md

 # S8BL
 Welcome!
 This is a small passion project I call "S8BL" (pronounced like "Mabel", but with an S).

 S8BL, Sample 8-Bit Lua, is my first attempt at writing an 8-bit Operating System in Lua.
-Currently, S8BL is written in LuaU in order for it to run on the Roblox platform, but this will be changed in the future to run within a Linux environment.
+Currently, S8BL is written in LuaU in order for it to run on the Roblox platform.
+This will be changed in the future to run within a Linux environment.

 S8BL allows you two run its own shellcode, or use the compiler to write the shellcode in a language similar to Assembly.